 Michael has since returned to school after full school reopening in January 2022.
 He remains confident that when he harvests more than 40 hives he will be financially independent and cater for his school fees thus lifting a burden off his parent’s shoulders.

-The Dynamic Markets for Farmers project is part of the Swisscontact Development Programme, which is co-financed by SDC (Swiss Agency for Development and Cooperation, Federal Department of Foreign Affairs FDFA).
+This project is financed by Linsi Foundation, City of Zurich, Medicor Foundations, canton of Baselland, among other donors.
+It is part of the Swisscontact Development Programme, co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.